wol-soft/php-json-schema-model-generator/README.md

 The second parameter must point to an existing and empty directory (you may use the `generateModelDirectory` helper method to create your destination directory).
 This directory will contain the generated PHP classes after the generator is finished.

-As an optional parameter you can set up a *GeneratorConfiguration* object to configure your Generator and/or use the method *generateModelDirectory* to generate your model directory (will generate the directory if it doesn't exist; if it exists, all contained files and folders will be removed for a clean generation process):
+As an optional parameter you can set up a *GeneratorConfiguration* object (check out the docs for all available options) to configure your Generator and/or use the method *generateModelDirectory* to generate your model directory (will generate the directory if it doesn't exist; if it exists, all contained files and folders will be removed for a clean generation process):

 ```php
 $generator = new Generator(